19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons/Sylvan Pantheon.md

 Child of Silvanus, Florina is the goddess of vines and fungus.
 She ensures the growth and spread of greenery, bringing life to even the darkest corners of the forest.

-### Aquara
+### Aquaria

-Child of Nymara, Aquara is the goddess of rain and dew.
+Child of Nymara, Aquaria is the goddess of rain and dew.
 She brings the nourishing waters from the sky, ensuring the forest remains lush and vibrant.

 ### Lupin

 Child of Faelara, Lupin is the god of predators and the hunt.
 He ensures the balance of the food chain, guiding hunters and protecting the natural order.

-### Thalindra

-Child of Thalor, Thalindra is the goddess of minerals and gemstones.
-She guards the treasures of the earth, ensuring their beauty and value are preserved.